TRANSPORTATION SAFETY

 School buses are designed to be safer than passenger vehicles in avoiding crashes and preventing injury.

-School buses are the safest mode of transportation for getting children back and forth school.
+School buses are the safest mode of transportation for getting children back and forth from school.

-School buses keep an annual 17.3 million cars roads surrounding school search morning.
+School buses keep an annual 17.3 million cars off the roads surrounding schools each morning.

 SOURCES: